Trade Show Follow-Up Email: Templates and Best Practices (2026)

 What NOT to Do

-Don’t immediately ask for a meeting: A calendar link first signals “I want something from you.”
+Don’t immediately ask for a meeting.
+A calendar link as your opening move signals “I want something from you.”
 Lead with value.

-Don’t write a novel: 3-5 sentences.
+Don’t write a novel.
+3 to 5 sentences.
 They’re scanning, not reading.

-Don’t wait two weeks: Two weeks later, you’re not following up.
-You’re starting cold outreach.
+Don’t wait two weeks.
+Two weeks later, you’re not following up.
+You’re starting cold outreach with a worse subject line.

 Automate the Right Parts

-AI can help you write faster.
-But if your email could have been written by anyone, it gets deleted like everyone else’s.
+AI can help you draft faster.
+But if your email could have been written by anyone who wasn’t at the event, it gets deleted like everyone else’s.
+The personal detail is the whole game.
+That’s your Human Moat.

 BoothIQ is a universal lead capture app that integrates with your calendar and CRM, making follow-up and sales a breeze.